 Their first playoff game that year was against the 11-1-2 Los Angeles Rams, a team that had beaten Green Bay just a few weeks earlier.
 They had the “Fearsome Foursome” with Deacon Jones and Merlin Olsen and they looked like a serious threat to not only dethrone Green Bay, but to win the Super Bowl.

-But it would be the Packers who played like champions that day, beating the Rams 28-7 and advancing to the NFL Championship Game, which would later be known as the famous Ice Bowl.
+But the Packers played like champions that day, beating the Rams 28-7 and advancing to the NFL Championship Game, which would later be known as the famous Ice Bowl.

 Although Dallas was 9-5, many believed that the Cowboys were finally ready to take that step and get Tom Landry a championship.
 They appeared to have more talent and after thrashing Cleveland in the Conference Championship game (the playoffs were a little different back then) 52-14, it appeared Green Bay’s days of winning were over.